 The LMS uses Position in conjunction with Organization and Role information to support managerial users in several key ways.
 This section assumes that Position-to-Position reporting is enabled, not Person-to-Person.

 Employees Tab: Users assigned to a position that has subordinates will see this tab on their LMS Home page.
 It allows a manager to see their employees at their location, all direct reports, employees by user group, and those related to a department certification or curriculum.
 It can be further filtered by using the dropdown lists for Department or Position.

-Approvals: There are three types of Approvals -- Enrollment, Course Interest, and Self-Registration.
+Approvals: There are three types of Approvals -- Enrollment, Course Interest, and Self Registration.
 The Approvals tab automatically appears on a user’s Home page if their position is superior to one or more other positions.
-A manager can view pending approvals by selecting the appropriate approval type link, then approve or deny as needed.
+A manager can view pending approvals by selecting the appropriate approval type link, then approve or reject as needed.

 Other Impacts of Position

 Announcements: Portal administrators can use the embedded messaging system to communicate with a targeted set of users based on a wide range of filter options, including their Position assignment.
 This feature is available on the left navigation menu.

 Prerequisites/Course Equivalencies: Use position membership as part of an equivalency or prerequisite rule to restrict course access to users in certain positions only.